 Tableau and Domo provide a set of native data connectors, which means they can seamlessly pull data from those sources without custom configuration or coding.
 An advantage in this area can make a BI platform vastly more usable.

-Tableau offers native connectors for hundreds of different sources, among them:
+Tableau offers native connectors for hundreds of different sources.

 Domo boasts over 1,000 pre-build connectors in their connector library.
 They also have a proprietary app store with pre-built solutions for different roles and industries, which could make a big difference if you’re looking for a flexible solution.

-Domo can connect to nearly any data-source, virtual or physical, but it does all of its processing in the cloud.
+Domo can connect to nearly any data source, virtual or physical, but it does all of its processing in the cloud.
 That will certainly reduce the load on your own servers, but it may mean slower speeds in some scenarios.
-A few connectors include: